tomdalling/old-tomdalling.com/resources/blog-posts/2013-04-18_07-more-lighting-ambient-specular-attenuation-gamma.markdown

 </blockquote>

 Gamma correction is an operation that changes the brightness of an RGB color.
-We do all our lighting calculations in linear colo rspace, then we do gamma correction to adjust the color before it gets displayed on the screen.
+We do all our lighting calculations in linear colorspace, then we do gamma correction to adjust the color before it gets displayed on the screen.
 This makes all the lighting look correct, instead of looking too dark.

 Gamma correction is pretty simple to implement.
-You take each of the RGB values and raise them to the power of "gamma."
-Some games give the user a "brightness" setting which allows them to change the gamma value, but we will just use the constant value $$\frac{1}{2.2}$$ in this article, which is the correct value for CRT monitors.
+You take each of the RGB values and raise them to the power of _gamma_.
+Some games give the user a brightness setting which allows them to change the gamma value, but we will just use the constant value $$\frac{1}{2.2}$$ in this article, which is the correct value for CRT monitors.